hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

 Any bug fix and feature has to be considered in the context of many (100+) providers and wider Terraform ecosystem.
-This is great as your contribution can have a big positive impact, but as every sword comes with two edges, we have to assess potential negative impact too (e.g. breaking existing providers which may not use a new feature).
+This is great as your contribution can have a big positive impact, but we have to assess potential negative impact too (e.g. breaking existing providers which may not use a new feature).

 To provide some safety to wider provider ecosystem, we strictly follow [semantic versioning](https://semver.org/) and any changes that could be